-COMMENT RESPONSE Prior to commencement of the superstructure, full details of the The Drainage Strategy report Rev oo, has been issued and approved by Camden, this is available on the planning portal with a planning reference 2020/3881/P sustainable drainage system shall be submitted to and approved in writing by the local planning authority.
-Within the planning report, the Pre-Planning agreement with Thames Water and the SUDS strategy was included and accepted by the London Borough of Camd Strategy Report and pre-planning agreement.
-The details shall confirm (using drainage statement/SUDs pro-forma/ supporting evidence as appropriate) The following SuDS will be incorporated into the scheme: rainwater harvesting, blue roof on level 11, 10 and 5 (attenuation volume of 192.2m 3 with a discharg at basement level 1 , with a discharge rate of 1.5 litres/sec.
+COMMENT RESPONSE Prior to commencement of the superstructure, full details of the The Drainage Strategy report Rev oo, has been issued and approved by Camden, this is available on the planning portal with a planning reference 2020/3881 sustainable drainage system shall be submitted to and approved in writing by the local planning authority.
+Within the planning report, the Pre-Planning agreement with Thames Water and the SUDS strategy was included and accepted by the London Borough of Can Strategy Report and pre-planning agreement.
+The details shall confirm (using drainage statement/SUDs pro-forma/ supporting evidence as appropriate) The following SuDS will be incorporated into the scheme: rainwater harvesting, blue roof on level 11, 10 and 5 (attenuation volume of 192.2m 3 with a dischar at basement level 1 , with a discharge rate of 1.5 litres/sec.
 Please refer to Appendix 2 for the blue roof specialist calculations.
 All such systems as approved shall be installed prior to first occupation of the development, and thereafter retained and maintained in accordance with the approved maintenance strategy A high-level Operation and Maintenance Plan has been provided in Section 5 of our Drainage Strategy Report.
-A detailed Operation and Maintenance Plan and m submitted to Camden Council prior to occupation.
+A detailed Operation and Maintenance Plan and submitted to Camden Council prior to occupation.
 Please refer to Appendix 3 for Section 5 of the Drainage Strategy Report.
-A. System design to accommodate all storms up to and including a 1:100 year storm with a 40% provision for climate change such that flooding does not occur in any part of a building or in any utility plant susceptible to water; Please refer to Appendix 1 for the Microdrainage Source Control for the whole site , which confirms a minimum attenuation volume of 180m 3 will be required with 40% climate change.
+F System design to accommodate all storms up to and including a 1:100 year storm with a 40% provision for climate change such that flooding does not occur in any part of a building or in any utility plant susceptible to water; Please refer to Appendix 1 for the Microdrainage Source Control for the whole site , which confirms a minimum attenuation volume of 180m 3 will be requir with 40% climate change.
 Therefore, no flooding would occur within the building.
-A. Maximum runoff rate of 5 litres/second; The maximum discharge rate from the site would be 5.0 litres/sec.
-This discharge rate from the blue roof is 3.5 litres/sec and the attenuation tank is 1.5 litres/s blue roof calculations from the blue roof specialist and the source control for the attenuation tank.
-(Storage of at least 150m3 attenuation with a minimum of 143.9m3 blue roof capacity over levels 5, 10 and 11; and Please refer Appendix 2 for the blue roof calculations and architects plans on the location of the blue roof, level 11, 10, and 5, totalling 192.2m 3 [A lifetime maintenance strategy.
+E .
+Maximum runoff rate of 5 litres/second; The maximum discharge rate from the site would be 5.0 litres/sec.
+This discharge rate from the blue roof is 3.5 litres/sec and the attenuation tank is 1.5 litres blue roof calculations from the blue roof specialist and the source control for the attenuation tank.
+(Storage of at least 150m 3 attenuation with a minimum of 143.9m 3 blue roof capacity over levels 5, 10 and 11; and Please refer Appendix 2 for the blue roof calculations and architects plans on the location of the blue roof, level 11, 10, and 5, totalling 192.2m 3 C A lifetime maintenance strategy.
 A high level Operation and Maintenance Plan has been provided in Section 5 of our Drainage Strategy Report.
-A detailed Operation and Maintenance Plan and m submitted to Camden Council prior to occupation.
-Please refer to Appendix 3, Section 5 - extracted from the Drainage Strategy Report.
+A detailed Operation and Maintenance Plan and submitted to Camden Council prior to occupation.
+The Operation and Maintenance Plan will be managed by the Occupier, MSD.
+Please refer to Appendix 3, Sec mden.
+Please refer to Appendix 4 for the extract from the Drainage arge rate of 3.5 litres/sec), and an attenuation system of 70m3 ired for all storm events up to and including a 1 in 100 year storm s/sec, totally 5.0 litres/sec.
+Please refer to Appendix 2 for the d manual will be agreed with the Client and team and this will be ction 5 - extracted from the Drainage Strategy Report.